Evolution of magnetic correlation in doped Hubbard model with altermagnetic spin splitting: 3 . RESULTS

 For larger values of spin anisotropy near half-filling, the system manifests the axial ordering vector of the form $\mathbf Q= (\pi,q)$ or $ (q,\pi)$.
 This can be understood within a Fermi surface nesting picture.
 As shown in Fig.~\ref{fig:my_label6}, once the spin–dependent NNN hopping enters the intermediate regime $t'\gtrsim 0.5$, $\Delta n^\sigma(\mathbf{k})$ exhibits four well-defined pocket-like features, one in each quadrant of the Brillouin zone.
-This pocket reconstruction implies that the low-energy particle--hole phase space becomes highly anisotropic: rather than being dominated by the diagonal translation $\mathbf{Q}=(\pi,\pi)$ (characteristic of the weak-$t'$ regime) or by the purely axial stripe ordering vector $(\pi,0)/(0,\pi)$ (favored at very large $t'$), the most efficient scattering processes now connect distinct pocket segments with comparable curvature and orientation through a continuous set of ordering wave vectors of the form In a weak-coupling description, this is precisely the regime in which the susceptibility develops maxima at spiral momenta: the dominant contribution to susceptibility is generated by nearly parallel (low-curvature) Fermi Surface segments, and the characteristic mismatch between diagonal and axial nesting renders the susceptibility peak shifted away from the high-symmetry points.
+This pocket reconstruction implies that the low-energy particle--hole phase space becomes highly anisotropic: rather than being dominated by the diagonal translation $\mathbf{Q}=(\pi,\pi)$ (characteristic of the weak-$t'$ regime) or by the purely axial stripe ordering vector $(\pi,0)/(0,\pi)$ (favored at very large $t'$), the most efficient scattering processes now connect distinct pocket segments with comparable curvature and orientation through a continuous set of ordering wave vectors of the form we also note that in the larger-$t'$ regime the interacting system does not always treat the two symmetry-related orientations $(\pi,q)$ and $(q,\pi)$ equivalently in the momentum-resolved maps.
+We interpret this as a genuine interaction-driven breaking of the fourfold ($C_4$) rotational symmetry in the correlated state, rather than an artifact of the CPQMC method.
+In a weak-coupling description, this is precisely the regime in which the susceptibility develops maxima at spiral momenta: the dominant contribution to susceptibility is generated by nearly parallel (low-curvature) Fermi Surface segments, and the characteristic mismatch between diagonal and axial nesting renders the susceptibility peak shifted away from the high-symmetry points.

-This mechanism is directly reflected in $S^{z}(\mathbf{k})$.
-In Fig.~\ref{fig:my_label6}, the spectral weight of $S^{z}(\mathbf{k})$ broadens and is redistributed away from a sharp $(\pi,\pi)$ peak, with the dominant weight shifted toward spiral ordering wave vectors of the form $\mathbf{Q}\simeq(\pi,q)$ or $(q,\pi)$.
+This mechanism is directly reflected in $C^z(\mathbf k)$.
+In Fig.~\ref{fig:my_label6}, the spectral weight of $C^z(\mathbf k)$ broadens and is redistributed away from a sharp $(\pi,\pi)$ peak, with the dominant weight shifted toward spiral ordering wave vectors of the form $\mathbf{Q}\simeq(\pi,q)$ or $(q,\pi)$.
 This diffuse peak structure indicates that a range of nearby particle--hole scattering processes contribute comparably, consistent with a susceptibility landscape that is relatively shallow in momentum space around the optimal $\mathbf{Q}$.

 The spatial correlation function $C_{\mathrm{SDW}}(i)$ exhibits oscillatory behavior with relatively small amplitudes as shown in Fig.~\ref{fig:my_label6b}.
 Within the observable lattice spacing range, its envelope curve remains essentially distance-independent, showing no systematic decay toward zero beyond the NN or NNN range.
 Consistent with this, the corresponding magnetic response exhibits sharp rather than diffuse peaks in momentum space, corresponding to long-range order characteristics.
 This system realizes a long-range helical (spiral) magnetic state, although with weaker coherence than the N\'eel order, as reflected in the reduced real-space correlation amplitude and the broader momentum-space response.